Frostbite (game engine): Frostbite (2021–present)

-In November 2021, Battlefield 2042 was released for PC, PlayStation 4, Xbox One, Xbox Series X/S, and PlayStation 5, using a new version of Frostbite rebranded simply as "Frostbite".
+In November 2021, Battlefield 2042 was released for PC, PlayStation 4, Xbox One, Xbox Series X/S, and PlayStation 5, using a new version of the engine rebranded simply as "Frostbite".
 The new engine version, developed specifically for 2042, took 18 months of development time.
 In October 2022, Need for Speed Unbound was announced to be using the Frostbite engine, marking developer Criterion Games' first game using the engine.
 The game was released on 2 December 2022 utilizing the Battlefield 2042 version of Frostbite.
 The release of Unbound also marked a shift to dropping support for the PlayStation 4 and Xbox One on mainline EA titles, excluding most EA Sports titles.

 The 2023 remake of Dead Space also utilizes Frostbite.
 In December 2023, a new logo for the engine was unveiled, and Electronic Arts announced it would retract its original strategy of developing every game under its label in Frostbite.
 Dragon Age: The Veilguard, which uses another version of Frostbite, was released in 2024.

 The studio head of Ridgeline Games, Marcus Lehto, confirmed that the next installment of the Battlefield franchise will be developed on an upgraded version of Frostbite.
 This installment was later revealed to be Battlefield 6.
 A majority of Frostbite was rebuilt for the game, which introduced enhancements including a new movement system called the "Kinesthetic Combat System".
 The engine's environmental destruction system was also revamped.
-Battlefield 6 shipped on October 10, 2025, with a free-to-play battle royale mode arriving on October 28, with optimizations for the Xbox Series S, which applied to the entire game.
+Battlefield 6 shipped on October 10, 2025, with a free-to-play battle royale mode which released on October 28, 2025 with optimizations for the Xbox Series S, which applied to the entire game.

 The reboot of Skate shipped on Frostbite, which marks the engine's first appearance on macOS and mobile platforms.
 Despite the company shifting their focus to the current-generation consoles, PlayStation 5 and Xbox Series X and S, the title was released on the previous-generation PlayStation 4 and Xbox One.